RIBA Announces the Winners of Its 2021 National Awards. See the shortlist and the winner of the House of the Year category.

 «Corner House»

-The newly-built house fits perfectly into the context of the neighboring homes, accommodating references and reinterpretations of Victorian elements.
+This newly built house fits perfectly into the context of the neighboring homes, incorporating references to and reinterpretations of Victorian elements.

-The light elegant brick finish looks welcoming and inviting, even in cloudy weather.
+The light, elegant brick finish looks warm and inviting, even in cloudy weather.

 «House for Theo and Oskar»

-The aim of the renovation was to transform the family cottage into a comfortable home for Theo and Oskar's children with Duchenne muscular dystrophy, given their limited mobility and plans for the future.
+The goal of the renovation was to turn the family cottage into a comfortable home for Theo and Oskar, children with Duchenne muscular dystrophy, accounting for their limited mobility and their plans for the future.

-The rear façade highlights the diagonal wooden roof, cantilevered over sliding glazing that provides barrier-free access from the children's bedrooms to the terrace.
+The rear façade is defined by a diagonal wooden roof that cantilevers over sliding glazing, providing barrier-free access from the children's bedrooms to the terrace.

 «House in Assynt»

-An example of sustainable and thoughtful architecture that blends into the landscape, has the least possible impact on the environment, and at the same time is a safe haven for its occupants.
+An example of sustainable, thoughtful architecture that blends into the landscape, has the smallest possible impact on the environment, and at the same time serves as a safe haven for its occupants.

 «Slot House»

-The project demonstrates how, with a little more time to coordinate construction, sewer and plumbing pipes, stairs and cabinets, you can inhabit and use the narrowest and most cramped areas.
+The project shows how, with a little extra time spent coordinating the construction, the sewer and plumbing lines, the stairs, and the cabinetry, you can make even the narrowest, most cramped spaces livable and usable.

 «The Outfarm»

-A previously abandoned building was found by accident as a ruin, and has been transformed into something worthy of being a landmark.
-Much of its massive quality masonry has been preserved and abundantly enhanced with wood.
+A previously abandoned building, discovered by chance as a ruin, has been transformed into something worthy of being a landmark.
+Much of its massive, high-quality masonry was preserved and generously complemented with wood.

 «The Water Tower»

-An abandoned water tower was transformed into a residential home while maintaining its aesthetic.
-The entire structure was redesigned to take into account the missing weight of the water.
-The water tank is cut into the sides to create a 360 degree panoramic window, aligned with the visible horizon.
+An abandoned water tower was converted into a residence while preserving its aesthetic.
+The entire structure was reengineered to account for the missing weight of the water.
+The water tank is cut open on its sides to create a 360-degree panoramic window aligned with the visible horizon.
 The floors inside the tower are made of CLT panels.
-A cantilevered staircase serves as a compression spiral to stabilize the structure and a passive ventilation chamber.
+A cantilevered staircase acts as a compression spiral that stabilizes the structure, as well as a passive ventilation shaft.